gerep/gerep/README.md

 ### Oi 👋

-I am writing software since 2012 and I think I am starting to understand it ⚡
+I write software since 2012, and I think I am starting to understand it ⚡

 Writing anything interesting that comes to mind on [my blog](https://gerep.github.io/).